-Starting in fall of 2017, the district operates seven schools along with a central administration office, and separate transportation and support service facilities.
-Enrollment has been growing steadily in the last decade and in 2018-19, DSISD serves 6,860 students.
+The district operates eight schools along with a central administration office, and separate transportation and support service facilities.
+Enrollment has been growing steadily in the last decade and in 2020-21, DSISD served approximately 7,400 students.

 In Dripping Springs the schools are the center of the community—parents and community members actively support the schools through PTA and volunteer programs.

 Dripping Springs ISD often is recognized for excellence at the district level.
 For three consecutive years (2014-16), DSISD was a statewide finalist as the District of the Year in the H-E-B Excellence in Education Awards program.
 In 2017, the Board of Trustees was a finalist for the H-E-B School Board of the Year in the state of Texas.

 Dripping Springs ISD also has been recognized for its financial accountability.
 In the last report released by TXSmartSchools.org in 2020, Dripping Springs ISD received an outstanding score of 4.5 out of 5 stars.
 The summary chart stated that DSISD has “very high academic progress and low spending compared to its fiscal peers.”
 The report looks at various indicators of student performance and cross-references those with spending levels.
 DSISD has received scores of either 5 or 4.5 in every year that this rating – which dates back to the FAST rating developed by the State Comptrollers Office in 2010 – has been compiled.
 The district has received the top rating in the FIRST (Financial Integrity Rating System of Texas) every year it has been released.